sbaghba/Auto-Strawberry/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the `LICENSE` file for details.

 ---